mohsin-ashraf/JavaScript/README.md

 # JavaScript
-Hands on practice with vanilla JavaScript to understand and know what is available in core JavaScript and how to use that.

-A complete tutorial for these projects is available [Here](https://javascript30.com/)
+Hands on practive with javaScript by making different projects with just javascript